k4tarina/tic-tac-toe/README.md

 1. Clone or download the repository to your local machine.
 2. Open Jupyter Notebook.
 3. Navigate to the directory where you cloned or downloaded the repository.
-4. Open the `TicTacToe.ipynb` file.
+4. Open the `tic-tac-toe.ipynb` file.

 ## How to Play